Feliverse/BookStoreCMS/README.md

 This project is MIT licensed, please refer to the License.md file for more information.
 How to setup webpack for this project

-To get started with webpack setup, please refer to the following webpack tutorial.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>